OverviewNevado Pisco Oeste 5752 m

 Nevado Pisco Oeste (Western Pisco), located in the Huandoy Massif of Cordillera Blanca, Ancash region, was first climbed in 1951 by a French expedition, putting a high camp at 5300 m. on the col between Pisco Oeste and Huandoy Este.
 The peak is joined through this high col to the famous "Huandoy Group".

 Between the two Pisco summits, Pisco Oeste is the easier and the lower one, even if for only 8 meters.
 While the summit of Pisco Este (Eastern Pisco) is rarely frequented, its lower brother is a perfect peak to climb both for skilled mountaineers and novices.
-In facts its Normal Route on South-West ridge is frequently climbed in reason of its moderate difficulty and its beauty and it is also very popular amongst climbers to acclimatize for a 6000er or more technical ascents.
+In facts its Normal Route on South-West ridge is frequently attended in reason of its moderate difficulty and its beauty and it is also very popular amongst climbers to acclimatize considering to climb successively a 6000er or more technical ascents.

 Moreover, the 360 degree summit views over the Cordillera Blanca are a must: besides the Huandoys, the impressive Chacraraju to the East, Pirámide de Garcilaso, Artesonraju and Alpamayo to the North; Huascarán to the South.